-Alexandra, a Tufts alumna, shared the following about her experience as a Human Factors Intern with Farm Design, Inc. …
+Recent Tufts graduate Alexandra shared the following about being a Human Factors Intern with Farm Design, Inc. …

 What did you do as an intern at this organization?

 I was a Human Factors Engineer at Farm Design, which meant I did user research for medical devices.
 I began this internship working on data analysis and reporting.
 Once a new project began, they involved me in everything: writing the proposal and experimenter’s script, participating in client meetings, conducting sessions (I acted as note-taker for the actual sessions, and as moderator for a pilot session), analyzing data and writing a report by myself (which was then reviewed by my project manager), and making a PowerPoint presentation that my research partner presented to the client.
 I also participated in in Human Factors team activities and meetings, shadowed project meetings and research that I was not officially assigned to, and presented on automation in medical device design.
 Other activities included shadowing design meetings and participating in design brainstorms.